folarin-ogungbemi/EmpowerEd-v1-Hackthon/README.md

 # Purpose

-The Django framework is utilized to build the website, which serves as the backend and handles tasks such as user authentication, data management, and routing.
+Django framework is utilized to build the website, which serves as the backend and handles tasks such as user authentication, data management, and routing.
 Moreover, the majority of the frontend is also handled by Django.
 A key feature of the website is the implementation of a React component that enables real-time communication and updates via WebSockets.
 As a result, users can enjoy a seamless and interactive experience, with parts of the website updating in real-time without the need to refresh the page.
 Overall, the website leverages Django's power and flexibility, as well as React and WebSockets' dynamic capabilities, to deliver a smooth and responsive user experience.
 [The live website is available here](team4-empowered.herokuapp.com/)

 ___

 # UX Design
 ## User stories

 ### As a **first time user**